 Marine planning contributes to the sustainable use of our coasts and seas through managing and balancing the activities occurring in our coastal and offshore waters.
 It aims to make the most of our marine space, whilst ensuring a sustainable future for our marine environment.

 Marine planning follows a similar approach to terrestrial planning – setting the direction for decision making at a local level.
-These plans are used by public authorities as part of the decision making process for all new activities and devleopments affecting the marine area.
+Marine plans are used by public authorities as part of the decision-making process for all new activities and developments affecting the marine area.

 Marine planning will: